LLNL/sundials/doc/arkode/guide/source/sunnonlinsol/ARKode_Interface.rst

    z_{cor} = z_{cor} - G(z_{i}).
    :label: FixedPt_corrector_MRIStep

-The nonlinear system functions provided by ARKode modules to the nonlinear solver module internally update the current value of the stage based on the input correction vector i.e., :math:`z_i = z_{pred} + z_{cor}`.
+The nonlinear system functions provided by ARKODE modules to the nonlinear solver module internally update the current value of the stage based on the input correction vector i.e., :math:`z_i = z_{pred} + z_{cor}`.
 The updated vector :math:`z_i` is used when calling the ODE right-hand side function and when setting up linear solves (e.g., updating the Jacobian or preconditioner).

-ARKode modules also provide several advanced functions that will not be needed by most users, but might be useful for users who choose to provide their own SUNNonlinearSolver implementation for use by ARKode.
+ARKODE modules also provide several advanced functions that will not be needed by most users, but might be useful for users who choose to provide their own SUNNonlinearSolver implementation for use by ARKODE.
 These routines provide access to the internal integrator data required to evaluate :eq:`Residual_corrector_ARKStep` or :eq:`FixedPt_corrector_ARKStep` for ARKStep and :eq:`Residual_corrector_MRIStep` or :eq:`FixedPt_corrector_MRIStep` for